nvu01/Undervalued-Stock-Scanner/README.md

    - Open any workbook from the ``Results`` folder.
 These workbooks contain the processed data for each sector and will be pre-populated with fundamental stock analysis results.
    - To update the data in your workbook, you may need to refresh the queries.
 Follow additional steps detailed in ``Instructions.pdf``.

-**For more detailed guidance on how to use the workbooks, refer to the "Instructions.pdf" in the project folder.**
+**For more detailed guidance on how to use the workbooks, refer to the "Instructions.pdf" in `Undervalued Stock Scanner/Main` folder.**